-- Refuel: The capacity of your muscles to absorb and store nutrients is increased 30-60 minutes post-exercise, so it is important to replace carbohydrates and provide protein and electrolytes within this time.
-This can be done with “real food” such as carbohydrate (e.g. rice, pasta, breads etc) and protein options (e.g. greek yoghurt, chicken, fish etc), however this is not always possible or palatable immediately after training or a race.
+- Refuel: the capacity of your muscles to absorb and store nutrients in the 30-60 minutes post ride is maximised.
+For that reason you need to provide your body with protein, carbohydrates and electrolytes during this period.
+Solid foods such as rice, pasta and chicken cannot always be possible or palatable immediately after training or a race.
 REGO Rapid Recovery provides the body with 23g of carbohydrate, 20g of protein and 1 gram of salt, which is what the body needs to begin the adaptation and recovery process after training and competition.

-- Always plan ahead: Pre-planning your meals or snacks after training ensures that you can take advantage of the 30-60 minute recovery window.
-If you have to drive back from a race or are heading out to training straight after work, ensure you have the appropriate meals with you.
-Have REGO Rapid Recovery pre-mixed in your kitbag for when you finish training and competition.
+- Always plan ahead: if you pre-plan your meals or snacks after training, you can ensure that you can take advantage of the 30–60 minute recovery window.
+If you have to drive back from a race or are heading out to training straight after work, you need to ensure you have the appropriate meals with you.
+Have REGO Rapid Recovery premixed with water in your kitbag for when you finish training and competition.

-- Don’t forget protein before sleep: Sleep is one of the most important aspects of recovery.
-During sleep, it is also important to have the muscles to have a supply of protein (i.e. amino acids) to help the muscle recovery.
-Consuming 40 g of Overnight Protein prior to sleep can help to deliver a sustained supply of amino acids during the overnight period.
-Mixing with milk (as opposed to water) can also deliver more carbohydrates to help with recovery of glycogen stores.
+- Don’t forget protein before sleep: sleep is one of the most important aspects of recovery.
+During sleep, it is also important for the muscles to have a supply of protein (i.e. amino acids) to help the muscle recovery.
+Consuming 40g of Protein20 prior to sleep can help to deliver a sustained supply of amino acids during the overnight period.
+Mixing it with milk (as opposed to water) can also deliver more carbohydrates to help with recovery of glycogen stores.

 - Jeukendrup, A. (2014).
 A step towards personalized sports nutrition: carbohydrate intake during exercise.
 Sports Medicine, 44(1), 25-33.